Vinnl/feeds/README.md

 1. Fork this repository and edit `feeds.toml`.
 2. Create a branch called `gh-pages`.
-3. Visit [/actions](./actions), then enable workflows for your fork.
+3. Visit the _Actions_ tab for your fork, then enable workflows for your fork.

 GitHub Actions will then automatically run twice a day to check for updates, and publish your feeds at `https://<username>.github.io/feeds/`.